Runaway Train (Soul Asylum song): Certifications

+Release history

 Cover versions

 "Runaway Train" was covered by Brent Smith and Zach Myers of American hard rock band Shinedown on their 2014 (Acoustic Sessions) EP and English rockband, Smokie.
 It was also covered by the British pop band Busted on their 2004 double A-side "Thunderbirds / 3AM".
-Dee from 'It's Always Sunny In Philadelphia' covered the song in the episode the gang hits the road.
 In 2019, National Center for Missing & Exploited Children invited Jamie N Commons, Skylar Grey and Gallant to cover the song for "Runaway Train 25" campaign.
 KIDinaKORNER/Interscope donate a portion of the proceeds from domestic digital downloads and streams of the recording to NCMEC for the first year.